Ny0n/DirectEngine/README.md

-# Direct 8
+# DirectEngine - DirectX 9 Project
-3D Rollercoaster shooter
+3D Rollercoaster shooter made with a custom engine.

 ## Context
-This game has been made for educational purpose during the first year of the Msc Video Game programming in Gaming Campus with the supervision of Sylvain Seccia.
+This game (and engine) have been made for educational purposes during the first year of the Msc Video Game programming in Gaming Campus with the supervision of Sylvain Seccia.

 #### Objective
 Create an engine from scratch using DirectX 9 and then making a game from it.

 #### Technology used
 DirectX 9
 C++

 #### Group
-Flavien MERITTO
+Flavien MERITTO (me)
 François CALVET
 Lionel JANIN
-Killian PEREZ (myself)
+Killian PEREZ

-#### Time to realize it
+#### Time to do it
 1 month

 ## Acquired skills